TheoKondak/CRUD-app/README.md

 # Crud App

+## About the app

+This is a simple crud app, with a minimal approach to design.
+For displaying and editing posts, a modal was created.

+The default view of the application is a simple CRUD view.

+### Header

+On top there is a header with a logo, and a dark mode toggle button.

+- The logo settings, like source, alt, dimensions are being fetched by the API Server.

+### Masthead

+Then there is a masthead with a search input field, an `Add Post` button and a `Conjure` button.

+- The search field searches the between the titles of the post.
+- `Add Post`, pops the modal with an empty post.
+- `Conjure` button fetches a post from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+The new post adopts a new ID for the local database.
+The fetched post, must have either a unique title or body.

+### Posts list

+Bellow the masthead, there is a list of posts.
+If there are no posts in the database, a message is displayed.
+Otherwise a list of posts is displayed.

+Each list item contains:

+- Post ID
+- Post Title
+- Post Body
+- User ID
+- A set of actions:
+  - View Post
+  - Edit Post
+  - Delete Post

+From the modal, the user can edit:
+ - Post Title
+ - Post Body

+The user can:
+  - Save and close
+  - Reset edits
+  - Delete the post
+  - Exit without saving

+When a user tries to delete, or exit without saving, an alert is popping up to warn the user.

+The body of the modal counts the characters and words of the current value of the textarea.
+The body also supports Github Markdown notation.

+> At the moment not every element is styled, so some elements might not display properly when displayed in Markdown.

+### Toast Message / Notifications

+A toast message is displayed for every meaningful action like creating, saving,  deleting, fetching etc.

+### Some considerations

-TODO some improvements could be adding a created/last edited dates.
+- Adding a created/last edited dates for each post.
 And after that capabilities like history etc are easily achievable.
-TODO The application is not ready to be deployed.
+- The application is not ready to be deployed.
 There are some outstanding Typescript issues that need to be resolved before a build version could generated.
+- The application will not run in `React.StrictMode`.
+Check the [unresolved issues](#known-issues) for more.
+- Only manual testing was performed.
+Due to lack of time, no unit testing or other testing methods were implemented.

 ## Specifications